tanducmai/myportfolio/content/posts/database-key-concepts.md

 Taking the below relation as an example:

-- STUDENT(FirstName, LastName, Email, Username, ContactNo, Address)
+- Student(firstName, lastName, email, username, contactNo, address)
-- Email & Username are two Unique Keys.
+- email & username are two Unique Keys.

 Further, any CK that is not selected as the PK can be implemented as a Unique Key constraint in the DBMS.